Web_Size_Crop-Web

 Mission

-The Counseling Center for Wellness (CCW) supports the mission of Neumann University by encouraging the spiritual, intellectual, cultural, emotional, and social/sexual development of students.
-The CCW:
+The Counseling Center supports the mission of Neumann University by encouraging the spiritual, intellectual, cultural, emotional, and social/sexual development of students.
+The Counseling Center:

 Vision

-The Neumann University Counseling Center for Wellness (CCW) will be recognized as a regional leader in mental health and well-being for college students, especially those from under-resourced and historically marginalized populations.
+The Neumann University Counseling Centerwill be recognized as a regional leader in mental health and well-being for college students, especially those from under-resourced and historically marginalized populations.
 We strive to provide a dynamic and accessible approach to counseling, prevention services, programming and consultation.

 Scope of Service